FalconOne/website-1/README.md

 # Website (Profile)

 This is a personal webiste built in 2021.

-I use it to test frameworks and libraries.
-It allows me to understand how quickly I can spin up, build and deploy using various framewokrs, libraries and functionalities.
+I also use it to test frameworks and libraries.

 ### Techniques
-CSS is applied using Tailwind's `@apply` directive inside `<style lang="scss">` tag, which makes html code much cleaner and easy to look at.
+In this project, CSS is applied using CSS `@apply` directive inside `<style lang="scss">` tag, which makes HTML code much cleaner and easier read.

 ### Tech Stack: